-We will develop a Planning Context memo that outlines the policy and regulatory framework for the Patrick Henry Drive Area Plan.
-The memo will include preliminary recommendations for Special Plan policies and regulations that will support the City's goals.
+We will develop a Planning Context memo that outlines the policy and regulatory framework for the Freedom Circle Area Plan.
+The memo will provide input for the Vision Plan and include preliminary recommendations for Special Plan policies and regulations that will support the City's goals.